 - During the restart, you can start a 30 day trial period or provide a JetBrains user id that has a valid subscription for OrchidE.

 - After restarting, open the Settings again and go to the Languages & Frameworks ➞ OrchidE ➞ OrchidE License section.
 Accept the license conditions at the end of the license text.

 - Confirm the setting with Apply and continue with the other settings.

-- In IntelliJ, open the Settings and go to the section Languages & Frameworks ➞ OrchidE ➞ File Type Pattern
+- Open the IntelliJ Settings and go to Languages & Frameworks -> OrchidE -> Ansible Folder Mapping.

 Tip: Always verify if OrchidE recognizes your files correctly using the file icons (after complete configuration, restart of IDE necessary):